Globular cluster distributions as a dynamical probe of dark matter: Theoretical models and modeling assumptions

 \subsection{GC mergers}

 In simulations, a pair of GCs is merged if (i) the total energy of the pair is negative, (ii) the distance between GC centers of mass is smaller than 20~pc.
 In computing the total energy of the pair we approximate each GC by a Plummer sphere of radius 5~pc.
-This prescription is the same as that in~\cite{Bar:2022liw}.
+This prescription is the same as that in~\cite{Bar:2022liw}, and very similar to that in~\cite{Modak:2022kxv}.
 We test for and implement mergers every 2~Myr (compared to every 20~Myr as done in~\cite{Bar:2022liw}).

 Our merger prescription is a crude simplification of a complicated dynamical process.
 However, as long as we define our primary observables of the GC system in a way that does not depend strongly on the GC distribution in the deep inner region of the halo, we find that GC mergers are not a crucial ingredient in our main results.
 This point is demonstrated in App.~\ref{a:nomerge}, where we compare results using the baseline merger prescription to results in which GC mergers are disabled altogether.
-Note that the implementation of mergers becomes important if one tries to quantify the efficiency of NSC formation, and use it as a discriminator between models~\cite{Modak:2022kxv}.
+Note that the implementation of mergers becomes important if one tries to quantify the efficiency of NSC formation, and use it as a discriminator between models~\citep[][]{Modak:2022kxv}.
 We will comment on NSC formation in our simulations, but will not use it as a quantitative test of the models.